Guide to Meetings

 The item is then scheduled for board action at the next regular board meeting.
 Occasionally, committee discussion and board action may be taken the same day when there is some urgency to the issue / action.

 The Village president is the chief executive officer of the Village.
 The Village president (mayor) is elected for four years.
-The president presides at all Village Board meetings and may exercise voting rights under certain circumstances.
+The president presides at all Village Board meetings.

 The Village president approves all of the ordinances, orders, and resolutions passed by the Board of Trustees, and supervises the conduct of the officers of the Village (except trustees).